Tastaturpilot/Tastaturpilot/README.md

 - 👋 Hi, I’m not a programmer neither do I know anything about coding.
-I just want to try out all the awesome stuff you all build❣
+I just want to try out the awesome stuff you all build❣